IBM/watson-calorie-counter/README.md

 # Privacy Notice

-If using the Deploy to Bluemix button some metrics are tracked, the following information is sent to a [Metrics Tracker](https://github.com/IBM/metrics-collector-service) service on each deployment:
+If using the Deploy to IBM Cloud button some metrics are tracked, the following information is sent to a [Metrics Tracker](https://github.com/IBM/metrics-collector-service) service on each deployment:

 * Node.js package version
 * Node.js repository URL